Define Sexual Harassment: Everything You Need to Know

-For the quid pro quo type of sexual harassment, this type occurs when those in authority, such as a supervisor or manager, request a sexual relationship with employees.
+- Quid pro quo - occurs when those in authority, such as a supervisor or manager, request a sexual relationship with employees.
 In exchange, the authority promises that the employee will get to keep his or her job and/or receive a promotion or raise.

-A hostile work environment is when the employee is subject to unwelcome sexual comments, photos, or threats, which may create an offensive workplace for the employee.
+- Hostile work environment - occurs when the employee is subject to unwelcome sexual comments, photos, or threats, which may create an offensive workplace for the employee.

 Who Can Be a Victim

 Over the years, the opinions of the court system have become inconsistent regarding the decisions on whether sexual harassment occurred or not.
-In some cases, the facts regarding the cases were the same, but the rulings were different due to the fact that hostile work environment cases are harder to prove than quid pro quo type of cases when it comes to sexual harassment.
+In some cases, the facts regarding the cases were the same, but the rulings were different due to the fact that hostile work environment cases are harder to prove than quid pro quo type of cases.

 Understanding Harassment and Employee Rights

 The Equal Employment Opportunity Commission (EEOC) is the federal agency that enforces the laws prohibiting sexual harassment.
 This agency handles the complaints and performs an investigation regarding harassment in the workplace.
 During the investigation, employees of the EEOC review all of the records regarding the alleged incidents and make a determination based on the facts on a case-by-case basis.